tardate/LittleArduinoProjects/README.md

-# 239 Little Electronics and Arduino Projects
+# 240 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [AudioDSP/SuperCrunch](./playground/AudioDSP/SuperCrunch) - arduino DSP crunchy symmetrical Schetzen distortion effect based on the pedalSHIELD by electrosmash.
+> Latest addition:sparkles: [DigitalInputWithAnalogPins](./playground/DigitalInputWithAnalogPins) - demonstrate how analog pins can also be used as a digital GPIO.

 Just my collection of electronics projects, many involving an Arduino in one way or another.